japgolly/scalacss/doc/features/nested.md

 ## A common problem, rarely discussed

 Styles are not always individual properties pertaining to an individual subject.
-Often there are times that what the user perceives as a style or feature, must be implemented as multiple styles applied to multiple subjects.
+Often there are times when what the user perceives as a style or feature, must be implemented as multiple styles applied to multiple subjects.

 <p style="color:#811">